jzySaber1996/jzySaber1996.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Ziyou Jiang, the Ph.D.
-Student in Software Engineering.
+My name is Ziyou Jiang, the **_Ph.D.
+Student_** in **_Software Engineering_**.
-I am studying in State Key Laboratory of Intelligent Game in Institute of Software, Chinese Academy of Sciences (ISCAS).
+I am studying in State Key Laboratory of Intelligent Game in **_Institute of Software, Chinese Academy of Sciences_** (**_ISCAS_**).

-My major research directions are knowledge extraction and analysis, software security and maintenance, and requirements engineering based on crowd discussions in community.
 - From 2015~2019, I was studying Xiamen University (XMU), and got my bachelor degree in Software Engineering (School of Software).
-- From 2019~Now, I am studying in ISCAS, advised by Prof. Qing Wang (Senior Researcher).
+- From 2019~2025, I was studying in ISCAS, advised by Prof. Qing Wang (Senior Researcher).
+- From 2025~Now, I am working as the PostDoc in ISCAS as well, advised by Prof. Qing Wang.

+My major research directions are crowd-based knowledge extraction and analysis, software security oriented threat analysis and vulnerability detection/fixing.
+Nowadays, I'm also working on the LLM security, especially the threat analysis and vulnerability identification in LLM tool-learning systems, as well as the security in AIGC-generated multimodal elements.

+My motto is:
+Always be enthusiastic and powerful to the new researches.
+Always write down the useful and necessary papers for the society.

 Latest News
 ======
+- Our research on the information-theft attack in LLM tool-learning system is accepted by ACL'25.